oss-generic/process/codingStandards/CodingStandard-CSharp.md

 ## Formatting
 ### Layout
 **1. Avoid putting multiple namespaces or classes per file.**<br>
-This will make your codes more readable and also make it easier to find the .cs file for a particular class.
+This will make your code more readable and also make it easier to find the .cs file for a particular class.

-**2. Place *using* directives at the top of the file; grouped and ordered alphabetically.**<br>
+**2. Place *using* directives at the top of the file, grouped and ordered alphabetically.**<br>

 ```cs
 // .NET namespaces first